 This morning you will have the chance for a pleasant walk in the valley.
-In addition to glorious scenery the valley boasts some wonderful legends surrounding events and geography, including tales about two different types of Yeti, a large one and a small variety, and many other interesting legends.
-A number of different walks are possible here and your guide will suggest a suitable one.
-Firstly, it is a short 10-minute drive to reach the Black necked Crane Information Centre.
-The cranes are usually only resident here between October and mid-February.
+In addition to glorious scenery, the valley boasts some wonderful legends surrounding events and geography, including tales about two different types of Yeti, a large one and a small variety, and many other interesting legends.
+A number of different walks are possible here and your guide will suggest one that is suitable for your group.
+Firstly it is a short 10-minute drive to reach the Black-necked crane Information Centre.
+The cranes winter in this valley but will not have arrived in time for your visit.
 The centre has interesting displays on the ecology of the valley, a small library on Bhutanese wildlife and birds and some telescopes for observing birdlife.
-Driving on it is another 10-15 minutes to reach the small hilltop settlement of Gangtey and its impressive gompa, built in the 17th Century.
-From the gompa you can follow a network of foot trails and farm tracks down from the hill top and down the valley visiting various villages and points of interest.
+Driving on it is another 10-15 minutes to reach Gangtey Gompa from where various walks are possible.

-After lunch, you drive out of the valley and over the Pele La to reach the town of Trongsa.
-You will see Trongsa's splendid dzong long before you reach it because the road takes you up a long side valley before eventually turning back to Trongsa town.
+After lunch, you drive out of the valley and over the Pele La again to continue on to reach the town of Trongsa.
+You will see Trongsa's splendid Dzong long before you reach it because the road takes you up a long side valley before eventually turning back to Trongsa town.
 Trongsa has an exceptionally dramatic dzong, the ancestral home of the royal family.
 Because of its important strategic location this was one of the most important dzongs in the country.
-Set above the dzong is the Ta Dzong, the watchtower, a lovely old building which has been beautifully renovated and houses an excellent museum with several floors of royal memorabilia and sacred artefacts.
+Set above the dzong is the Ta Dzong, the watchtower, a lovely old building which has been recently really beautifully renovated and houses an excellent museum with several floors of royal memorabilia and sacred artefacts.
 The views from the roof are worth the climb.